 Ditched August 13, 1945

 Built by Grumman as a model G-50.
 Delivered to the U. S. Navy (USN) as F6F-5 Hellcat bureau number 78006.

-USS San Jacinto (CVL-30) to squadron VF-49.
+USS San Jacinto (CVL-30) to Fighting Squadron 49 "Forty-Niners" VF-49.
 No known nickname or nose art.

 On August 13, 1945 took off from USS San Jacinto (CVL-30) piloted by Lt(jg) William C. Henwood on a mission over Tokyo.
 Over the target, intercepted by A6M5 Zeros from the 302 Kōkūtai.
 This Hellcat was damaged and ditched in Tokyo Bay near Kisarazu.
 Pilot Henwood survived unhurt.

 Henwood was immediately rescued unhurt and returned to USS San Jacinto (CVL-30).

 Henwood passed away August 15, 1986.
 He was cremated and his ashes scattered.

 Navy Serial Number Search Results - F6F-5 Hellcat 78006

 USN Overseas Aircraft Loss List August 1945 - F6F-5 Hellcat 78006